Bikatr7/CS3300GroupProject/README.md

 ## Documentation
 Documentation can be found inside further folders.
 Inside `horizonhub-hotel-manager`, `horizonhub-hotel-manager/frontend`, and `horizonhub-hotel-manager/backend` you will find their respective READMEs.

+Documentation on usage will be mostly in `horizonhub-hotel-manager` while the other folders are mainly for developers.

+## User Guides
+User Guides can be found inside `UserGuides/`.

+We have some both for our end user (The Business's who use HorizonHub), and their end users as well (The Customers of the Business's who use HorizonHub).

 ## License
 This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE.md) file for details.